Sunday, October 7, 2012

 Saturday, August 25, 2012

-God's wrath may be unleashed if changes aren't made to farm bill
+God may unleash wrath if changes aren't made to farm bill

-As one headline recently put it Tropical Storm Isaac is likely to "attack" the upcoming Republican convention in Tampa, Florida, but some last minute changes in the Republican platform might help to push the storm off to the west.
-In the wake of Hurricane Katrina in 2005, religious conservative Pat Robertson identified the cause of the storm correctly: God did, in fact, direct that storm at New Orleans to punish America for its poor conduct during the nomination of Supreme Court Justice John Roberts.
+In the wake of Hurricane Katrina in 2005, religious conservative Pat Robertson correctly identified the cause of that devsatating storm: God did, in fact, direct Katrina at New Orleans to punish America for its poor conduct during the nomination of Supreme Court Justice John Roberts.
 Specifically, God was moved to punish America by a Democratic senator who asked Justice Roberts whether he would ban abortions if he were placed in the Supreme Court.
 "That question just pushed me over the edge," God said.

 If Congressman Lucas revises his proposal and asks for 15% less reimbursement for farmers, God said that he'd likely direct the storm away from Tampa and maybe just let it fizzle out in the Gulf of Mexico entirely.